 “With the Experience Pass, the Free Library is expanding our collection to provide entry to museums and other attractions through your library card!
 Cardholders can use their library card to check out free digital passes to cultural treasures and electrifying events throughout Philadelphia.
 This program is designed to increase Philadelphia residents’ access to our wonderful city and to expand the capacity of the Library to advance literacy, guide learning, and inspire curiosity.” … “From science centers and botanical gardens to art museums and historical sites, the Experience Pass has something for everyone.“

 “Borrowing ebooks and audiobooks, downloading podcasts, and streaming media such as movies, music, and even comic books, from Free Library has never been easier.”
-You can enjoy digital media on your phone, tablet, or computer without having to leave your house.
+Using your library card number, you can enjoy free digital media on your phone, tablet, or computer.
 We recommend Libby for enjoying ebooks and audiobooks; Kanopy for watching movies, documentaries, and foreign films; and Hoopla for streaming music, TV shows, and movies.

 Center City Home Care is a proud sponsor of Penn’s Village.
 “Most of us want to live active, engaged and interesting lives in the central Philadelphia neighborhoods we love.
 Penn’s Village cultural, educational and social programs create unique opportunities for discovery, learning and enjoyment.”
-Sign up for the Penn’s Village Newsletter, which features relevant articles and a calendar of workshops and selected cultural events and activities.
+Sign up for the Penn’s Village Newsletter, which features relevant articles and a calendar of upcoming workshops and activities.
+Many Penn’s Village events are hosted online so you can join from your computer, tablet, or phone.

 Our service neighborhoods include: Avenue of the Arts, Bella Vista, Benjamin Franklin Parkway, Callowhill, Chinatown, Elfreth’s Alley, Fairmount, Fishtown, Fitler Square, French Quarter, Jewelers’ Row, Logan Square, Market East, Midtown Village, Museum District, Naval Square, Northern Liberties, Old City, Penn Center, Penn’s Landing, Pennsport, Port Richmond, Queen Village, Rittenhouse Square, Society Hill, South Street, Spring Garden, University City, Washington Square West